AshwinG21/Python_L-T_project/1_REQUIREMENTS/README.md

 In 1958

 ## WHAT ##
 Developed a telepresence—called Handiman—that had good dexterity and compensation.

+## HOW ##
 It had only two fingers, but those fingers each had three joints so that they could wrap around any object.